 - The date you opened the credit card

-- The date you need to meet the spending requirement
+- The spending requirement and the date by which you need to meet it

 - Your progress toward meeting the spending requirement

 - Whether the bonus has been applied to your account